 Business Line of Credit

-• How it works: A revolving credit line businesses can draw from as needed
+How it works.
+A revolving credit line that businesses can draw from as needed.

 Term Loans

-• How it works: A fixed funding amount repaid in regular monthly installments
+How it works.
+A fixed funding amount is repaid in regular monthly installments.

 Traditional Bank Loans

-• How it works: Long-term loans offered by banks for various business needs
+How it works.
+Banks offer long-term loans for various business needs.

 A business cash advance is best suited for businesses that need quick cash flow for short-term needs.
 Common scenarios include: